Lindt8/Lindt8.github.io/_pages/consulting.md

 - **High-energy ion beam** experiments and secondary particle yields
 - **Scintillator detector response** function generation
 - **Radiation therapy**, using DICOM medical imaging files to model CT/PET/SPECT scans
-- **Facility design**, including electromagnetic fields for guiding/bending/focusing charged beams
+- **Facility design**, with electromagnetic fields for guiding/bending/focusing charged beams
 - **Space radiation** interactions (cosmic radiation, solar particle events)

 This is by no means an exhaustive list.
-PHITS can model nearly any scenario one can imagine involving radiation traversing matter and track all physical quantities of interest, something I have taken advantage of extensively in my years of using the code for solving a large variety of challenges.
+PHITS can model nearly any scenario one can imagine involving radiation traversing matter and track all physical quantities of interest, something I have taken advantage of extensively in my years of using it for solving a large variety of challenges.

 If you have any inquiries, please drop me a line at [consulting@hratliff.com](mailto:consulting@hratliff.com), and we can explore how I may be able to help with any radiation-related challenges you may face.